hnjw-png/manvsmachine/README.md

 ## Purpose of the game

-Is to have a interactive game, which plays rpunds of three and calculates the score based on the rules of rock paper scissors.
-It will consist of three buttons, one for rock, paper and scissors, when pressed by the user they will perform a action, the action is that when the button is clicked; it will generate a picture of rock paper or scissors depending on what the user chose.
+Is to have a interactive game, which plays rounds of three and calculates the score based on the rules of rock paper scissors.
+It will consist of three buttons, one for rock, paper and scissors, when pressed by the user, they will perform a action, the action is that when the button is clicked; it will generate a picture of rock paper or scissors depending on what the user chose.
 Simaltanueosly the computer will also choose a random response back.
 Depending on the computers desicion, will determined who won.
 The rounds are best of three.

 ## User Experience/User Interface (UX/UI)